The Importance of Brand Architecture: Models and Strategies for Business Success

 Unlike a House of Brands, consumers are always aware of the master brand in a Branded House.
 There is complete synergy between each brand in the company’s portfolio.

-The master brand owns a range of sub-brands that all use its logo or brand name in their respective product names, such as iPad, iPhone, or Apple TV+, which in this example, are owned by their monolithic parent company, Apple.
+In Branded House architecture, the master brand owns a range of sub-brands that all use its logo or brand name in their respective product names.
+Think iPad, iPhone, or Apple TV+, which are owned by their monolithic parent company, Apple.

 These sub-brands act as brand extensions to the master brand.
 As such, a Branded House approach can be a cost-effective brand architecture model that allows sub-brands to use the same branding and marketing strategies as the master brand.

 This type of brand architecture model helps the master brand, in this case Apple, build brand equity and expand its market share.
-Consumers may be attracted to a simplified buying experience with a Branded House model, as they know the master brand identity and its brand promise will apply to all of its sub-brands and their products.
+With the clear brand architecture a Branded House offers, consumers may be attracted to its simplified buying experience, as they know the master brand identity and its brand promise will apply to all of its sub-brands and their products.

 3 Branded House examples: